 top of page

-My
+About My Work

 In June 2007, I was indicted in the Northern District of Iowa for a marijuana conspiracy.
 I accepted a plea agreement a few months later and was convicted of conspiracy to distribute marijuana and conspiracy to commit money laundering resulting in a 108 month sentence in federal prison, and an 8 year term of supervised release after my incarceration.